ConnorDeMeyer/Visual-Nonogram-Solver/README.md

 ![recursive backtracking 2](https://user-images.githubusercontent.com/68373215/148687185-8a85c4c4-fca3-42be-8d95-74b47de2a9ec.png)

+#### Complexity

+the time complexity of this algorithm is **O(2^n)**.
+The maximum possible steps this algorithm can take is the amount of possible combinations of a nonogram puzzle.

+Nonograms are usually `n x n` grids where `n` is a multiple of 5.

+ - 5x5 puzzle is 2^25 combinations = 33'554'432.
+ - 10x10 puzzle is 1.267 x 10^30
+ - 15x15 puzzle is 5.392 x 10^67

+This algorithm's speed drastically changes depending if it can guess the first squares correctly.
+If it makes a mistake on the first square it will have to redo the whole process again.
+But when it guesses the first one correctly it throws out 1/2 of the possible path it can go to.

 ## Filling in free squares at the start

 Before we start using an algorithm we can check if there are any squares in the puzzle that will always be either filled or empty.